subsquid/docs/docs/apeworx.md

    This query retrieves 1.6M events emitted over 100k block in about 17 minutes.

 :::warning
-At the moment, all Subsquid Network datasets are updated only once every several thousands of blocks.
+At the moment, all SQD Network datasets are updated only once every several thousands of blocks.
 The current dataset height can be retrieved with `get_network_height()`:
 ```python
 from ape_subsquid import get_network_height

 get_network_height() # currently 19212115 while the chain is at 19213330
 ```
 Queries that request blocks above the current dataset height **will fail** with an `ape_subsquid.exceptions.DataRangeIsNotAvailable` exception.
 That includes queries without an explicitly set `stop_block`.
-If you don't need the recent data, you can explicitly request the data up to the block height of the Subsquid dataset, e.g.
+If you don't need the recent data, you can explicitly request the data up to the block height of the SQD dataset, e.g.

 ```python
 subsquid_height = get_network_height()